ddzunja/tensor-network-algorithm/README.md

 # Tensor Network Algorithms
 As we can see from the partial success of Ising model describing phase transition, chains which composed of combinatorial objects and sites are important.
-In this project, we implement basic tensor network algorithms.
+In this project, we implement basic tensor network algorithms.The graph coloring visualizations and calculations over Hoffman bounding is done in the file named "Graph visualization.ipynb".

 ## Implementation of graph coloring based on heuristic methods in Python
     The following methods have been used: